tugcanolgun/vigilio/docs/source/usage/how_to_use.rst

 Deleting a movie
 ----------------

-Head to **Mange** and find the movie or you can click on gear icon on movie posters.
+Head to **Manage** and find the movie or you can click on gear icon on movie posters.
 Once you are at the movie details page, under *Management tools* you can find the row *Remove this movie and everything related to it* and next to it there is a clickable text **Click here to reveal the button.**.
 Once clicked, this text should turn into **Delete this movie** button.
 You can use this button to delete this movie.
 This will delete the following: